rping-qwfpgj/Legend-Of-Zelda/README.md

 we've also added a space at the top of the game which will display menu information

-When pulling up the inventory, there is currently no way to select an item.
-BUT hovering the selector cursor over one of the projectiles will equip it to link after exiting the inventory, in addition to being able to use the numerical keys to swap the current projectile.

 Reset has not been implemented yet(link will reset to the first room, but items and enemies do no respawn yet)